 Proficiency in a modern foreign language is required for graduation from most SIS programs.
 SIS does not offer academic credit towards degree completion for language courses.
-Visit the SIS Language Proficiency website to learn full details of how students meet the language proficiency requirements.
+Find out the full details of how students meet the language proficiency requirements.

 Applications received after the posted deadlines are reviewed on a space-available basis.
 We encourage prospective students to apply by the posted deadlines to ensure consideration for the semester to which they applied.